 We have also brought awareness to our local community by participating in the Kaneohe Christmas Parade, where we will be displaying our rocket along with banners that represent WCC CAE & USLI.
 Following the parade we participated in a launch at Bellows AFB, in Waimanalo in support of The American Cancer Society.
 In order to support families of cancer survivors, we have gotten the kids to use the rockets as an outlet for their suffering by launching away their pain in hopes of a brighter tomorrow.
 We look forward to the participation, and the shared learning experiences, that will ensue with this year's outreach plans.
 In addition, we have hosted students in the CAE and will continue to do so.
-We also will be participating in the Physics Olympiad held annually at our school.
-And we are very excited to go to Waipahu Middle school where we will have the opportunity to engage 200 students.
-We will have more details about these events at FRR.
+We also participated in the Physics Olympiad held annually at our school.
+We had the chance to go to Waipahu Middle school where we had the opportunity to engage 200 students at the Wow!
+That's Engineering event.
+We got to launch scimitars and bottle rockets for the students and acted as a resource.

-With this multifaceted approach, it is expected that all educational outreach goals will be fulfilled.
-Windward Community College, a University of Hawaii satellite campus, and the Kaneohe Marine Corps Air Station, will be essential to all of the launches that take place on Oahu.
+With this multifaceted approach, we are satisfied that all educational outreach goals have been fulfilled.
+We have had the privilege to reach the targeted age group, along with a complete range of other ages.
+We have successfully interacted with at least 100 middle school students as well as thousands of others.
+Windward Community College, a University of Hawaii satellite campus, and the Kaneohe Marine Corps Air Station, has been essential to all of the launches that take place on Oahu.
 The Pacific Missile Range Facility on Kauai has also been a host to community events in the past, and has expressed a willingness to continue this collaborative effort.
 Support for our educational endeavors are being sought on the islands of Maui and Hawaii (The Big Island).